Blog

 • Working to tight deadlines

-• Researching and gathering data
+• Researching and gathering data, facts and/or stories

 • Liaising with Publishers, Directors and Producers